 - 3. Turn the ignition switch to the ON position.
 The fuel pressure should build until the pump shuts off.
 Pressure should read 3.0 kg-cm (43 psi). - 4.
-If the pump is not running, disconnect the fuel pump/ tank sensor connector located behind the right side panel. - 5.
+If the pump is not running, disconnect the fuel pump/tank sensor connector by reaching under the rear rack from behind. - 5.
 Connect a multimeter to the power supply leads with the red tester lead to the red wire and the black tester lead to the black wire; then turn the ignition switch to the ON position.
 The meter should read battery voltage.
 If battery voltage is indicated and the fuel pump does not run, replace the pump assembly.
 If no battery voltage is indicated, check the ECU and the vehicle tilt sensor.